 Remember: Repairs Must be Complete by Closing

-Unless otherwise agreed to, all repairs agreed to by both parties must be complete by closing.
+Unless otherwise agreed to, all home forclosure repairs agreed to by both parties must be complete by closing.
 Typically, a seller will be required to provide the buyer with receipts to prove the work was completed by a qualified professional.
 To avoid any delays in closing, it is usually a good idea to provide those receipts a few days before closing.
+You can try this website to know which home builder will better for your work.

 Consult Your Realtor for Specifics About Your Transaction